NervanaSystems/aeon/doc/source/user_guide.rst

 FILE
 ~~~~
 An absolute or relative path.
 Relative paths work in conjunction with the *manifest_root* keyword.
+The contents of the file are interpreted

 BINARY
 ~~~~~~